melikestuff/CMPM121-D3/Plan.md

 [x] Cells store their state if modified
 [x] Map has a memory of their state even when not visible [x] Use a map using cells as keys and token as values

+## D3.D implementation

+Player must be moved by geolocation API now (real-time movement).
+The game must also have capabilities to save the game state for future page loads.

+[] Browser geolocation API used to control player movement instead of on-screen buttons [] Code shouldn't depend/run when the player moves
+[x] Store game state AKA save the game using browser localStorage API to persist game states between page loads [x] Player should be able to reset their save state or start a new game [] Be able to switch from button-based movement to geolocation-based movement